itzanuragsinghania/Gender-Classifyer/README.md

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * It might help in the long run.
-* You should element DIY principles to the rest of your life :smile:
+* You should Impelement DIY principles to the rest of your life :smile:

 The webapp inputs a Name and try's to guess the gender of the name , for which has been trained in a dataset of names.